Become a USSF Referee

 Where do I sign up for the course?

 Course dates, times, and instructions are posted on the "Calendar" link on the top navigation bar.
-Additional information can be obtained from the State Director of Instruction (SDI), R. C. (Chip) Walaska, at email@example.com.
+Go to the Calendar page, find a clinic you would like to take, and then click on that class to register.
+Additional information can be obtained from the State Director of Instruction (SDI), R. C. (Chip) Walaska, at firstname.lastname@example.org.
 All courses require pre-registration before attending.

 What type of courses are offered?